p2panda/handbook/spec/server-client/messages.md

 # Messages

 Every author publishes entries in their logs which then get distributed in the network.
-Lets start with the following examples of an author `d4a1cb...` creating a new `post` entry which contains the following:
+The following examples assume an author with the address `d4a1cb...` creating a new `post` entry which contains the following:

 ```json
 {